MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/azure-best-practices/overview.md

 # Azure governance best practices

-Coming summer 2019: Guidance and examples for aligning corporate policy to tangible risks, establishing risk remediation through policy and processes, and implementing cloud-based governance tooling.
+Coming summer 2019: Best practices showing how to use Azure-based tools, features, and services to support corporate policy and cloud governance efforts.